This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines help decrease itching and inflammation, or treat a bacterial infection.
 They may be given as a topical cream, shot, or a pill.

-Do not use skin irritants, such as makeup, hair products, soaps, and cleansers.
-Use products that do not contain fragrances or dye.
+- Avoid skin irritants.
+Examples include makeup, hair products, soaps, and cleansers.
+Use products that do not contain a scent or dye.

 Write down your questions so you remember to ask them during your visits.